USDA FoodKeeper – Cold Storage Guidelines

 Similar white-fleshed fish like cod or haddock

 To check if Striped Bass Fresh Raw has gone bad, look for any discoloration or darkening of the flesh, a strong fishy odor, or a slimy texture.
 Fresh fish should have clear, bright eyes and firm, shiny scales.
-If you notice any of these signs, it's best to discard the fish to prevent foodborne illness.
+If you notice any of these signs, it's best to discard the fish to reduce the risk of foodborne illness.

 Striped bass, like other seafood, carries the risk of causing foodborne illnesses if not handled and stored properly.
 The main concern is the potential presence of harmful bacteria such as Vibrio parahaemolyticus or parasites like Anisakis.
 To reduce these risks, it is crucial to ensure proper storage, handling, and cooking of the fish.